Greenhouse gas emissions by Turkey: Iron and steel

 The European steel industry has complained that steel imports from Turkey are unfair competition, because they are not subject to a carbon tax, and alleges that the natural gas used to produce some steel is subsidised.
 Turkish steel, primarily from minimills, averages about one tonne of CO_{2} per tonne of steel produced.
 Although this average is less polluting than China, three steelworks—Erdemir, İsdemir and Kardemir—use blast furnaces and thus emit more than those using electric arc furnaces.
-The future Carbon Border Adjustment Mechanism (CBAM) in the European Green Deal may include a carbon tariff on Turkish steel produced in blast furnaces, but the CBAM could help arc furnaces compete against products such as Chinese steel.
+The EU Carbon Border Adjustment Mechanism (CBAM) includes a carbon tariff on Turkish steel produced in blast furnaces, but the CBAM could help arc furnaces compete against products such as Chinese steel.
+Companies are investing in solar power in Turkey.